antonioned/mongodb-step-by-step/user-auth/README.md

 ## Prerequisites

-In order to finish the following steps, you must first complete the full setup that is shown in the root [README.md](https://github.com/antonioned/mongodb-step-by-step/blob/main/README.md) file of this repo.
+In order to finish the following steps, you must first complete the installation steps shown in the root [README.md](https://github.com/antonioned/mongodb-step-by-step/blob/main/README.md) file of this repo.

 ## Step-by-step guide

-**1. Add users to your mongo replica set primary**
+**1. Add users to your mongo replica set primary** :man: :woman:

 The first step for adding security to your mongodb set is creating users.
 Best approach would be to create one super user which will have root privileges to the whole cluster and all dbs, and one user that will be used by your client application with access only to the specific databases the application needs.